Call for Workshops - Now Open

 Proposals for Workshops

 Workshops are scheduled to take place Wednesday, May 1 - Saturday, May 4, 2019.
 All faculty must be willing and able to present on these dates.
-Workshop sessions are 90 minutes in length.
+Workshop sessions are 60-90 minutes as determined by the Conference Planning Committee.

 For each submission, you will be asked for: